Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 - The RIO can change latitude/longitude of the destination by hooking the point on the TID and inserting new data.

-> **Note:** Destination steering to the defended point is provided by the RIO selecting MAN with the
+> 💡 Destination steering to the defended point is provided by the RIO selecting MAN with the
 > TID DEST switch.
 This option is not available in TARPS.

 - In the destination steering submode, the destination selected by the RIO and the NAV MODE in use